ConZip extended-release capsules

 Treating moderate to moderately severe chronic pain in certain patients.

-ConZip extended-release capsules is an analgesic.
+ConZip extended-release capsules are an analgesic.
 It works in certain areas of the brain and nervous system to decrease pain.

 Do NOT use ConZip extended-release capsules if: